the-drunk-coder/megra/README.md

 Amongst those are:

 * The branch/cut feature.
 There's more intuitive and concise methods like `(xdup)`that do something very similar.
 * The chain group feature.
-I only used it once, it hasn't even been documented, and the `(sx)` environment does a better job.
+I only used it once, it hasn't even been documented, and the `(sx)` environment does a better job.git
+* Controller input.
+This has been obsolete for a long time ...

-In the very unlikely case that you were an early Mégra user and are missing one of the features, please tell me and I'll see if I can bring them back.
+In the very unlikely case that you were an early Mégra user and are missing one of the features, please tell me and I'll see if
+I can bring them back, or think about a good alternative.
+Otherwise, you can still use the 1.x branch.

 ## Learning